bengoechea/H2Q-Thermodynamic-Error-Mitigation/COMPETITIVE_ANALYSIS_README.md

 ## Hardware-Agnostic Design

-H2QEC + Alpha is **model- and hardware-agnostic** control logic that can sit on top of:
+H2QEC + control-layer augmentation is **model- and hardware-agnostic** control logic that can sit on top of:

 - **Superconducting systems**: IBM (Eagle/Heron), Google (Willow)
 - **Trapped-ion systems**: IonQ, Quantinuum